GUIMigrator: Semantics-Preserving Transpilation from Android XML to Compose and SwiftUI: Related Work

+\textbf{Screenshot-Based UI Generation}.
+Generating UI code from screenshots or UI design diagrams is a popular research topic~\cite{chen2018ui,xiao2024prototype2code,beltramelli2018pix2code,natarajan2018p2a,si2024design2code,nguyen2015reverse,liu2018improving,chen2019storydroid,chen2019automated}.
+Typically, these approaches use computer vision to identify the UI structure within images and leverage deep learning techniques to classify UI elements, thereby constructing the corresponding UI code.
+Beltramelli et al.~\cite{beltramelli2018pix2code} introduced pix2code, an approach based on convolutional and recurrent neural networks.
+Their approach took a single screenshot as input and generated the GUI using a domain-specific language (DSL) to describe UI elements and reduce the search space.
+While pix2code generated iOS UIs based on Storyboard from screenshots, it could not produce declarative code.
+Natarajan et al.~\cite{natarajan2018p2a} presented the P2A tool, which combined optical character recognition (OCR) technology and heuristic rules to identify UI elements in Android screenshots.
 Screenshot-based UI generation technologies were constrained by the accuracy of computer vision in recognizing images, making it challenging to handle complex graphical structures.
 Additionally, deep learning-based approaches require substantial training data, which is difficult to obtain for the iOS platform due to the lack of open-source data.
 Furthermore, no current technology can generate declarative UI structures. \appname addresses this gap by using migration techniques to facilitate cross-platform reuse of UI.

+\textbf{UI Testing Migration}.
+There is extensive research on the migration of mobile testing cases~\cite{talebipour2021ui,qin2019testmig,behrang2020apptestmigrator,ji2023vision,lin2019test,lin2022gui,behrang2019test,behrang2018automated}.
+They aim to enable the reuse of test cases across applications with the same or similar functionalities, which can include cross-platform scenarios.
+By leveraging existing test cases for new or related applications, these approaches seek to optimize testing processes and improve efficiency, as well as reduce redundancy and save efforts.
+Mariani et al.~\cite{mariani2018augusto} framed the problem of test reuse as a search challenge, employing evolutionary testing to facilitate test migration between different Android applications.
+TestMig~\cite{qin2019testmig} is a migration tool designed to transfer tests from iOS to Android by leveraging UI events.
+This tool requires access to the source code of both the source and target applications.
+Compared to the migration of UI test cases, our \appname focuses on the migration of the UI code itself, enabling cross-platform reuse of UI components.